NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/5_custom_api.rst

        ...

-the ``'shape'`` parameter is a tuple that follows the same logic as the `shape parameter in the specification language <https://schema-language.readthedocs.io/en/latest/description.html#shape>`_.
+The ``'shape'`` parameter is a tuple that follows the same logic as the `shape parameter in the specification language <https://schema-language.readthedocs.io/en/latest/description.html#shape>`_.
 It can take the form of a tuple with integers or ``None`` in each dimension. ``None`` indicates that this dimension can take any value.
 For instance, ``(3, None)`` means the data must be a 2D matrix with a length of 3 and any width. ``'shape'`` can also